 I enjoyed reading the article, "Focusing less on race, more on love" in the current winter issue (November 17, 2015) of the Great Plains Connect, which summarized the pulpit exchange of Pastors Junius Dotson of Wichita's St. Mark and Kent Rogers of First United Methodist Church.
 Both clergy are lead pastors of two of Wichita's largest congregations; one congregation Black, and the other White.
-These two senior pastors at primarily segregated Methodist churches "swapped" pulpits for a six-week sermon series titled "Love.
-Period."
+These two senior pastors at primarily segregated Methodist churches "swapped" pulpits for a sixweek sermon series titled "Love, Period."

 Reading the GP Connect article prompted me to think about my first-hand experience as a participant in the "original" Black vs. White pulpit swap back in 1965!
-We actually exchanged pulpits, houses, and cities!

-As pictured at-right in the article from the Wichita Beacon newspaper, that swap involved my father, Rev. Dr. Everett S. Reynolds, who served St. Mark Methodist Episcopal Church from 1963 to 1973, and he did so in full-compliance with race-based Methodist doctrine and practices of the era that only allowed White pastors to pastor congregations of White people, and confined Black pastors to congregations of Black people - period.
-Arguably, with few exceptions, not much has changed.
-As demonstrated by the majority of churches throughout the U.S., by all denominations, and expressed in the 1960s by James Baldwin and Malcolm Х [https://youtu.be/a6WIM1dca18] the most segregated hour in America has historically and consistently been Sunday morning!
+As pictured at-right in the article from the Wichita Beacon newspaper, that swap involved my father, Rev. Dr. Everett S. Reynolds, who served St. Mark Methodist Episcopal Church from 1963 to 1973, and he did so in fullcompliance with race-based Methodist doctrine and practices of the era that only allowed White pastors to pastor congregations of White people, and confined Black pastors to congregations of Black people - period.
+Arguably, with few exceptions, not much has changed. demonstrated by the majority of churches throughout the U.S., by all denominations, and expressed in the 1960s by James Baldwin and Malcolm X [https://youtu.be/a6WlM1dca18] the most segregated hour in America has historically and consistently been Sunday morning!